-Building Hybrid Applications in the Cloud on Windows Azure
+Building Hybrid Applications in the Cloud on Microsoft Azure

 Most applications today are not simple; they may consist of many separate features that are implemented as services, components, third-party plug-ins, and other systems or resources.
 Integrating these items when all of the components are hosted locally in your datacenter is not a trivial task, and it can become even more of a challenge when you move your applications to a cloud-based environment.

-Building Hybrid Applications in the Cloud on Windows Azure is available in paperback from Amazon.com
+Building Hybrid Applications in the Cloud on Microsoft Azure is available in paperback from Amazon.com

 Chapter 1, "The Trey Research Scenario" provides an introduction to Trey Research and its plan for evolving the on-premises Orders application into a hybrid application.
 It also contains overviews of the architecture and operation of the original on-premises application and the completed hybrid implementation to provide you with context for the remainder of the guide.